-Rectifiers are power electronic circuits designed to convert an AC voltage (or current) into a DC voltage (or current).
-The output of these rectifiers consists of an average voltage or current (a DC component), plus other (undesirable) AC components called harmonics.
+Rectifier are power electronic circuits designed to convert an AC voltage (or current) into a DC voltage (or current).
+The output of these rectifiers consists of a average voltage or current (a DC component), puts other (undesirable) AC components called a voltage (or current).